The Sulla Tips:

 needing your opinions," confessed the strip steak bride.)
 There was the

-bride who was seriously concerned about whether she could still order white chair
+bride who was seriously concerned about whether she could still order white

-covers if she wore an ivory dress (the horror!
-The horror!) and
+chair covers if she wore an ivory dress (the horror!
+The horror!) and the one who asked in all earnestness whether her cake

-interior or exterior of her reception site.
+needed to match the interior or exterior of her reception site.

 There's such an